 Remember, this is the time of God’s great wrath!
 This earthquake will be worldwide in scope.
 But all the Earth’s topography will not necessarily be changed by one final earthquake.
 This process appears to take place in stages.
 God will bring it about in such a way as to preserve life on the earth, with each of five final earthquakes contributing to some aspect of the transformation.

 If only one cataclysmic earthquake did this, it could threaten all life on earth.
 Again, this earthquake announces the sixth seal—the Heavenly Signs.

 All of Revelation 6:14-17 shows that this sign is the heavens rolling together like a scroll.
 This time will be so terrible that John records people, in sheer terror, hiding themselves in caves and rocks and crying out to die.
 Verse 17 asks, “...and who shall be able to stand?”
 The masses fear facing the full Wrath of the One they have disobeyed!

 Three World Events

 Understand!
-The Tribulation and the Day of the Lord are not synonymous!
+The Tribulation and the Day of the Lord seen in Revelation are not synonymous!
 These are completely separate, different events.
 The Heavenly Signs come between the Tribulation, which precedes them, and The Day of the Lord, which follows them.
-(Although only Matthew 24:21, 29 and Revelation 7:14 use the term “Great Tribulation,” at least thirty scriptures speak of it.)

 The religious leaders of this world are in almost complete ignorance of how these three great earth-shattering events come—in what order they appear.
 Most believe them to be synonymous.
 They are not!